Quantum groups and Nichols algebras acting on conformal field theories

-This shows by the previous argument that the assumption $\sym_q\sum_f c_f\;e_{f(1)}\otimes \cdots e_{f(n)}=0$ (resp. $\sym_{q^\Omega}$) implies $\sum_f c_f\left(\prod_{i=1}^n \zem_{\alpha_{f(x)}}\right)\; v=0$; which is the assertion. \end{proof} \begin{remark} The author would conjecture that usually the endomorphisms $\zem_{\alpha_i}$ even generates precisely the Nichols algebra i.e. the quantum monodromy numbers fulfill precisely the Nichols algebra relations.
-This seems to be obvious from the fact that the Nichols algebra is the smallest Hopf algebra quotient; indeed we have an action of $\zem_{\alpha_i}$ by derivations, but these derivations are only derivations with respect to the nonassociative algebra $\Y(a)_{-1} b$. \end{remark}
+We also remark that in non-commutative cases, such as $\V_\Lambda^\epsilon$ with nontrivial $2$-cocycle $\epsilon(\alpha_i,\alpha_j)$, the symmetry of $[k_1,\ldots,k_n]$ is replaced by some braided version..
+As a result, we encounter a Nichols algebra with a braiding, which is the product of the monodromy braiding $e^{\pi\i(\alpha_i,\alpha_j)}$ and the additional symmetric braiding $\epsilon(\alpha_i,\alpha_j)\epsilon^{-1}(\alpha_j,\alpha_i)$.
+The crucial quantities for the Nichols algebra $q_{ii},q_{ij}q_{ji}$ are thereby kept invariant, and algebraically the resulting Nichols algebra is a Doi twist of the former Nichols algebra by $\epsilon(\alpha,\beta)$. \end{proof} \begin{remark} The author would conjecture that the endomorphisms $\zem_{\alpha_i}$ even generate precisely the Nichols algebra, or respectively, that the quantum monodromy numbers fulfill precisely the Nichols algebra relations.
+This seems to be suggested by the universal property of the Nichols algebra as the smallest quotient with a Hopf algebra structure, since is seems that the screening operators admit the coproduct $\Delta(\zem_\alpha)=1\otimes \zem_\alpha+\zem_\alpha\otimes 1$, because it acts as derivation with respect to certain vertex algebra structures. \end{remark}

+As a main application, our result proves a long-standing expectation about the appearance of small quantum groups as screening operators: